openenclave/openenclave/new_platforms/docs/grapeboard.md

 ## Getting Started

 To use your Grapeboard, you first need to build all the components necessary to boot the device.
 This includes U-Boot, OP-TEE, Linux, and others.
-NXP provide the Layerscape SDK (LSDK) to automate this process.
+NXP provides the Layerscape SDK (LSDK) to automate this process.

 To fullfil the Open Enclave SDK requirements, the device firmware must provide the necessary security guarantees.
-These include a cryptographic hardware protected identity, authenticated and measured boot among others.
+These include a cryptographic hardware protected identity, authenticated and measured boot, among others.
-The reference firmware used is built on open standards, such as [TCG DICE architecture](https://trustedcomputinggroup.org/work-groups/dice-architectures/).
+The reference firmware used is built on open standards, such as the [TCG DICE architecture](https://trustedcomputinggroup.org/work-groups/dice-architectures/).
 The reference firmware also enables OCALL-like functionality in OP-TEE and Linux, allowing a TA to support the SGX enclave-like ECALL/OCALL pattern.
 This reference design is available as part of the [ms-iot/LSDK](https://github.com/ms-iot/lsdk).